Dee-McG/ChatToTheMat/README.md

 #### **Access Requirements**
-Tester must have access to MongoDB in order to manually verify the insertion of records to users and events collections.
+Tester must have access to the Django Admin panel in order to manually verify the insertion of records into the databases.

 #### **Regression Testing**
 All features previous tested during development in a local environment must be regression